RIT-iSchool/mongo-maniacs-wines/README.md

    Flask was chosen for its minimalist design and fine-grained control over routing, templating, and session handling.
 Its modular nature allows rapid development of data-driven web applications while maintaining a clean separation between presentation and logic.

 * **MongoDB:**
-   A NoSQL database was used to store and query heterogeneous wine data.
-MongoDB’s document structure enables storage of unstructured attributes (e.g., variable tasting notes) and provides native **geospatial** and **text search** capabilities that are important to this project.
+   A schema-flexible NoSQL database was used to store and query heterogeneous wine data.
+MongoDB’s document structure enables storage of unstructured attributes (e.g., variable tasting notes) and provides native **geospatial** and **text search** capabilities critical to this project.

 * **PyMongo and GridFS:**
-   The `pymongo` library provided efficient communication with the MongoDB instance. `GridFS` was utilized to store and retrieve image data (country flags) directly within the database, maintaining portability and eliminating file-system dependencies.
+   The `pymongo` library provided efficient communication with the MongoDB instance. `GridFS` was utilized to store and retrieve image data (such as country flags) directly within the database, maintaining portability and eliminating file-system dependencies.

 ### **Frontend**

-* **HTML5:**
+* **HTML5 (Custom UI Design):**
-   The interface was built from scratch using HTML, prioritizing readability and simpleness.
-The dark theme integration satisfies both accessibility and aesthetic requirements.
+   The interface was built from scratch using HTML, prioritizing readability and responsiveness.
+The dark/light theme integration satisfies both accessibility and aesthetic usability requirements.

 ### **Rationale for Stack Selection**

-The chosen architecture balances **simplicity**, **scalability**, and **expressiveness**:
+The chosen architecture balances **simplicity** and **scalability**:

-1. Flask’s micro-framework approach enables rapid iteration.
+1. Flask’s framework approach enables rapid iteration.

 2. MongoDB supports both **textual** and **geospatial** indexing in a single system.

 3. GridFS centralizes all project assets (text, data, and images) within one coherent datastore.

-4. The stack transitions naturally to a cloud-ready or containerized environment without refactoring.

 ---

 ## **2\.
 Process**

-The dataset was collected from kaggle containing 130,000 documents and then was filtered down to 119,788 documents after removing the N/A values as well as strings that have little meaning.
-Loaded data into the database, joined country flag image as well as the lat/lon coordinates.
+The dataset was preprocessed and augmented through a multi-stage pipeline involving data cleaning, geolocation enrichment, normalization, and database ingestion.
+This ensured each document contained both textual metadata and accurate geographic coordinates for spatial querying.

 ### **Step 1 — Source Data and Initial Cleaning**